 Create a Frame from the Surrounding Environment

-Is there anything through which you can shoot through in order to frame your subject(s) for additional interest or meaning?
+Is there anything through which you can shoot through to frame your subject(s) for additional interest or meaning?

 Need more examples, here are 25 photographs, which make good use of the environment around subjects to create a frame for the composition.